 The Dahlem Humanities Center (DHC) was founded in 2007 as part of the Excellence Initiative as one of five Focus Areas at Freie Universität Berlin, making it the first institution of its kind in Germany.
 It brings together the breadth of research in the humanities at Freie Universität, which is unique in Germany, and is located in the two departments of Philosophy and Humanities and History and Cultural Studies.
 In November 2019, it was made permanent at Freie Universität Berlin.
 The DHC aims to detect and investigate new trends in the humanities and to support interdisciplinary research, both at the regional and international level.
 Another major concern is to strengthen the visibility of the humanities also in the non-university public.

-- To foster communication and collaboration in the humanities and to support new collaborative research endeavors within Freie Universität Berlin
+- Foster communication and collaboration in the humanities at Freie Universität Berlin

-- To promote young researchers through fellowships and other academic support programs
+- Support early career researchers through fellowships and other dedicated programs

-The DHC serves as a host institution for different fellowship programs offering international junior and senior scholars the possibility of short- and long-term research stays at Freie Universität Berlin:
+The DHC serves as a host institution for different fellowship programs, including the DHC's own Dahlem Junior Host Program, offering international junior and senior scholars the possibility of short- and long-term research stays at Freie Universität Berlin.